 Tesla Model Y UK Release & Towing Capabilities

-As of writing this article (October 2020) the Tesla Model Y has not been released in the UK.
-Though it is expected that the Tesla Model Y will make it to these shores in 2021.
-Now, the first Model Y’s which will come into the UK are likely to have been made in the US and will be fitted with Tesla’s ‘old’ 2170 batteries.
-However, I expect the majority of the Model Ys which will be coming to the UK will be made in Tesla’s new Berlin factor using their latest 4680 cells, and will feature a structural battery pack as you can read here.
+The first versions of the Model Y which will be delivered to customers in early 2022 will be made in China models.
+However, I expect the majority of the Model Ys which will be coming to the UK going forward will be made in Tesla’s new Berlin factory using their latest 4680 cells, and will feature a structural battery pack as you can read here.

-If none of the above about battery cell number etc made any sense to you I do apologize, I do want to try and keep the geeky stuff off these vehicle towing summary pages.
-Just know, that its likely those Tesla Model Y’s coming from the Berlin factory are likely to have a better fit & finish over the US imported cars and the structural battery pack with 4680 cells is set to likely be the best Model Y to buy.
+If none of the above about battery cell numbers etc made any sense to you I do apologize, I do want to try and keep the geeky stuff off these vehicle towing summary pages.
+Just know, that its likely those Tesla Model Y’s coming from the Berlin factory with a structural battery pack and 4680 cells will be the superior versions.

 US Tesla Model Y Towing Information